3) Plasma Soup & The Four Forces

 The ElectroMagnetic Force broke away from the Weak Force,

 leaving us with the Four Fundamental Forces that are still in operation today.
 In their own separate ways, the forces act on the big, the tiny, those that need to change and those that need energy.
-Together, they choreograph the dance of everything in the universe.
+Together, they choreograph the movement of everything in the universe.

 We know the ElectroMagnetic force best when it appears to us as